openfaas/faas-netes/chart/openfaas/README.md

 * Use an in-cluster registry to reduce the pull latency for images
 * Set the `imagePullPolicy` to `IfNotPresent` so that the `kubelet` only pulls images which are not already available
 * Explore alternatives such as not scaling to absolute zero, and using async calls which do not show the cold start

-#### httpProbe vs. execProbe

-A note on health-checking probes for functions:

-* httpProbe - (`default`) most efficient. (compatible with Istio >= 1.1.5)
-* execProbe - least efficient option, but compatible with Istio < 1.1.5

-Use `--set faasnetes.httpProbe=true/false` to toggle between http / exec probes.

 ### Verify the installation